Al-Saffah: Family origins and earlier history

-Al-Saffāḥ, born in Humeima (modern-day Jordan), was the head of one branch of the Banu Hāshim from Arabia, a subclan of the Quraysh tribe who traced its lineage to Hāshim, a great-grandfather of Muhammad via 'Abbās, an uncle of Muhammad, hence the title "Abbasid" for his descendants' caliphate.
-This indirect link to Muhammad's larger clan formed sufficient basis for al-Saffah's claim to the position of caliph.
+al-Saffāḥ, born in al-Humayma (modern-day Jordan), was the head of one branch of the Banu Hashim, a sub-clan of the Quraysh tribe who traced its lineage to Hashim, a great-grandfather of Muhammad via al-Abbas, an uncle of Muhammad, hence the title "Abbasid" for his descendants' caliphate.
+This indirect link to Muhammad's larger clan formed a sufficient basis for al-Saffah's claim to the position of caliph.

-Al-Saffah was the son of Muhammad ibn Ali and his mother, Rayta, was the daughter of a certain Ubayd Allah ibn Abd Allah.
+al-Saffah was the son of Muhammad ibn Ali and Rayta, daughter of a certain Ubayd Allah ibn Abd Allah.

 As narrated in many hadith, many believed that in the end times a great leader or mahdi would appear from the family of Muhammad, to which Ali belonged, who would deliver Islam from corrupt leadership.
 The half-hearted policies of the late Umayyads to tolerate non-Arab Muslims and Shi'as had failed to quell unrest among these minorities.

 During the reign of the Umayyad caliph Hisham ibn Abd al-Malik, this unrest led to a revolt in Kufa in southern Iraq, mainly by the town's slaves.
-Shi'ites revolted in 736 and held the city until 740, led by Zayd ibn Ali, a grandson of Husayn and another member of the Banu Hashim.
-Zayd's rebellion was put down by Umayyad armies in 740.
+The Shi'as revolted in 736 and held the city until 740, led by Zayd ibn Ali, a grandson of al-Husayn ibn Ali and another member of the Banu Hashim.
+Zayd's rebellion was put down by the Umayyad armies in 740.
 The revolt in Kufa indicated both the strength of the Umayyads and the growing unrest in the Muslim world.

-During the last days of the Umayyad caliphate, Abu al-‘Abbās and his clan chose to begin their rebellion in Khurasān, an important, but remote military region comprising eastern Iran, southern parts of the modern Central Asian republics of Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan and northern Afghanistan.
-In 743, the death of the Umayyad caliph Hishām provoked a rebellion in the east.
-Abu al-`Abbās, supported by Shi'as and the residents of Khurasān, led his forces to victory over the Umayyads.
-The civil war was marked by millennial prophecies encouraged by the beliefs of some Shi'as that al-Saffāḥ was the mahdi.
+During the last days of the Umayyad Caliphate, al-Saffah and his clan chose to begin their rebellion in Khorasan, an important, but remote military region comprising eastern Iran, southern parts of the modern Central Asian republics of Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan and northern Afghanistan.
+In 743, the death of the Umayyad caliph Hisham provoked a rebellion in the east. al-Saffah, supported by the Shi'as and the residents of Khorasan, led his forces to victory over the Umayyads.
+The civil war was marked by millennial prophecies encouraged by the beliefs of some Shi'as that al-Saffah was the mahdi.
 In Shi'ite works such as the al-Jafr, faithful Muslims were told that the brutal civil war was the great conflict between good and evil.
 The choice of the Umayyads to enter battle with white flags and the Abbasids to enter with black encouraged such theories.
 The color of white, however, was regarded in much of Persia as a sign of mourning.